SAP-samples/abap-cheat-sheets/16_Data_Types_and_Objects.md

 DATA dref_str TYPE REF TO string.
 DATA dref_ddic_tab TYPE REF TO zdemo_abap_carr.
 "Using a generic type as static type
-DATA dref_8_dataa TYPE REF TO data.
+DATA dref_data TYPE REF TO data.

 "Referring to an existing reference type
 TYPES tr_int TYPE REF TO i.